 Generally, governmental medical sources are authoritative and reliable.
-On the Internet, reliable resources that provide a large amount of useful and accurate information to the public include the
+On the internet, reliable resources that provide a large amount of useful and accurate information to the public include the

 Support groups may provide helpful information, as well as psychologic support.
-Such groups can be found through local newspapers, phone directories, hospitals, offices of doctors or other health care practitioners, and the Internet.
-Most cities have support groups, sometimes for specific disorders.
+Such groups can be found through local newspapers, hospitals, offices of doctors or other health care practitioners, and the internet.
+Most cities in the United States have support groups, sometimes for specific disorders.
 For example, Gilda’s Club, which is located in several cities, offers support for people living with cancer.
 Other people who have the same disorder or who care for someone with the same disorder may have many practical and useful suggestions for day-to-day living, such as where to find pieces of specialized equipment, what equipment works best, and how to interact with or care for someone with a disorder.

 Another resource is chat rooms on the internet.
 Such sites enable people to communicate with one another about specific disorders and to share possible resources; however, on these sites in particular, the scientific validity of the information should not be assumed.
 One person's individual illness experience or suggestions may not be appropriate for another person with the same disorder.

 The following English-language resources may be useful.
 Please note that THE MANUALS is not responsible for the content of any but the last resource.

 Agency for Healthcare Research and Quality (AHRQ): This organization produces evidence to improve the quality of health care by making it safer, as well as more accessible, equitable, and affordable.